Nauman54/Video-Action-Recognition-using-MobileNetV3-BiLSTM/README.md

 AI Engineer | Computer Vision | Deep Learning | Generative AI

-If you find this project useful, consider giving it a ⭐ on GitHub.
+If you found this repository helpful, consider giving it a ⭐ to support the project.